pheebcodes/personal-site/content/main.md

 systems for public libraries across north america.

-outside of work i play guitar and experiment with hobby electronics, specifically with guitar pedals, keyboards, and retro console related things.
+outside of work i play guitar and experiment with hobby electronics, specifically with guitar pedals, keyboards (the computer kind), and retro console related things.